U(1) Fields from Qubits: an Approach via D-theory Algebra: Complexity of qubit Realizations

+We have in this way eliminated the need to do any brute force Jordan-Wigner transformations to convert fermions into qubits.
+We identify the fermionic basis states with the spin states as the $a$ fermion filled state as $\ket \uparrow$ and the $b$ filled state as $\ket \downarrow$.
 In this form, the full representation of $SU(2)$ available by these $M$ flavors is $\bigotimes_{m=1}^M \mathbf{2}$.
-This representation is reducible, and its irreducible decomposition contains the irreducible $\mathbf{M+1}$ representation which we need to match the flux truncation Hamiltonian in Eq.~\eqref{eq:fluxt}.
-For example, for the $M=4$ case, the decomposition of the full $\bigotimes_{m=1}^4 \mathbf{2}$ representation contains the irreducible $\mathbf{5}$ representation as
+This representation is reducible, and its irreducible decomposition contains the irreducible $\mathbf{M+1}$ representation which we need to match with the flux truncation Hamiltonian in Eq.~\eqref{eq:fluxt}.
+For example, for the $M=4$ case, the decomposition of the full $\bigotimes_{m=1}^4 \mathbf{2}$ representation contains the irreducible $\mathbf{5}$ representation, on which the target Hamiltonian acts, as

 The simplifications where we start with $2M$ fermion qubits and end up with only $M$ qubits encodes an $M+1$ dimensional Hilbert space inside a $2^M$ dimensional Hilbert space.
 We have cut the number of qubits by half with the half-filling condition.
 Still, the dimension of the Hilbert space where our physics is encoded grows exponentially with the number of states.
 We will name this property an {\em exponential format}.